Homepage

 THE DISAPPEARENCE OF AIMEE (Aired on NBC 11/17/76) Based on a true story of the 1926 disappearence of evangelist Aimee McPhearson.
 Her reappearence led to a court hearing which needed to determine if she had been kidnapped and yaken to Mexico as she claimed or did she simply have a fling with a married man.
 Curious?
 Buy this flick and find out.
 Great cast includes Faye Dunaway, Bette Davis and James Woods.
 ORDER

 DON'T BE AFRAID OF THE DARK (Aired on ABC 10/10/73) Kim Darby inherits an old mansion and is in turn visited by an army of demon like creatures who resemble walking scumbags.
 This film will increase your horrors of moving into a new house ten fold...
-ORDER
+Available through Warner as a limited release, check Amazon.

 DON'T GO TO SLEEP (Aired on ABC 12/10/82) Daughter of a troubled family is killed in an auto accident and then returns from the grave to take each family member back with her.
 Dennis Weaver and Valerie Harper play the husband and wife, a role they performed before in the TV movie The Day The Loving Stopped.
 ORDER